openthread/openthread/examples/platforms/nrf528xx/nrf52811/README.md

  - 24 bits of MA-L (MAC Address Block Large), formerly called OUI (Organizationally Unique Identifier)
  - 40-bit device unique identifier

+The IEEE EUI-64 address of the device is obtained by calling the `otPlatRadioGetIeeeEui64` function declared in the `include/openthread/platform/radio.h` file.
-By default, the device uses Nordic Semiconductor's MA-L (f4-ce-36).
-You can modify it by overwriting the `OPENTHREAD_CONFIG_STACK_VENDOR_OUI` define, located in the `openthread-core-nrf52811-config.h` file.
-This value must be publicly registered by the IEEE Registration Authority.
+By default, the address consists of Nordic Semiconductor's MA-L (f4-ce-36) and of the identifier stored in the read-only non-volatile memory of the device.

-You can also provide the full IEEE EUI-64 address by providing a custom `otPlatRadioGetIeeeEui64` function.
-To do this, define the flag `OPENTHREAD_CONFIG_ENABLE_PLATFORM_EUI64_CUSTOM_SOURCE`.
+You can modify the IEEE EUI-64 address returned by the `otPlatRadioGetIeeeEui64` function in the following ways:

+ - Use your own OUI.
+ - Use the EUI-64 address stored in the UICR registers.
+ - Use a custom `otPlatRadioGetIeeeEui64` function implementation.

+Each of these options is discussed in the following sections.

 After the Thread Network security credentials have been successfully obtained, the device uses randomly generated extended MAC address.

+#### Use your own OUI

+To use your own OUI, overwrite the value of the `OPENTHREAD_CONFIG_STACK_VENDOR_OUI` define, located in the `openthread-core-nrf52811-config.h` file.
+Note that this value must be publicly registered by the IEEE Registration Authority.

+#### Use EUI-64 stored in the UICR registers

+When using this feature, the `otPlatRadioGetIeeeEui64` function first looks for the EUI-64 address in the specified UICR CUSTOMER registers.
+Since the UICR registers have size of 32 bits, the EUI-64 address is stored in two 32-bit parts.

+To enable this feature:
+  1. Define the `OPENTHREAD_CONFIG_PLATFORM_EUI64_UICR_ENABLE` flag.
+  2. Specify the chosen UICR registers by defining the following elements:
+      - `OPENTHREAD_CONFIG_PLATFORM_EUI64_UICR_REG1=<UICR_REGISTER_NUMBER>`
+      - `OPENTHREAD_CONFIG_PLATFORM_EUI64_UICR_REG2=<UICR_REGISTER_NUMBER>`.

+#### Use custom otPlatRadioGetIeeeEui64 function implementation

+To use the custom function implementations, define the flag `OPENTHREAD_CONFIG_PLATFORM_EUI64_CUSTOM_SOURCE_ENABLE`.

 ## Flashing binaries